Russia signs deals with China to help weather sanctions

 "We are very close partners," he said, although trade with the combined 28 nations of the EU is greater than with China.

-Banks VTB, VEB and Russian Agriculture Bank - like Rosneft hit by sanctions - signed framework agreements with China Exim bank to open credit lines.
+Banks VTB (VTBR.MM), VEB and Russian Agriculture Bank - like Rosneft hit by sanctions - signed framework agreements with China Exim bank to open credit lines.

 Mobile phone operator MegaFon and China Development Bank agreed to arrange financing of $500 million.